uk0/unispectDMAPlugin/README.md

 - Build the solution for x64.
 Place all build files into the *Plugins* folder in your Unispect Directory.
 - *(Optional)* If you have a Memory Map place it in the Unispect.exe directory (one level up from Plugins).
   - Memory Map should be named *mmap.txt*
-- *(Optional)* There is a Pre-Compiled 'Custom' version of Unispect in Releases that has this Plugin *Built-In*.
-You can skip all the setup instructions above.

 ### Have fun!